WxZANA/WxZANA/README.md

 ## About me

-I'm a student with a few years of experience through software development internships.
+I'm a student with 4+ years of experience through software development internships.
 I'm big into cybersecurity — I like figuring out how things break as much as building them.

 Outside of code I read, write, and lift.